jardon/gnome-mosaic/README.md

 ## Shared Features

-Features that are shared between stacking and auto-tiling modes.
+Features that are shared between floating and auto-tiling modes.

 ### Directional Keys